rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 In this code, after importing the required libraries, we also read a CSV file (obtained from previous code (code 03) after cleaning data related to 'rwi' and target values) and import it into a data frame.

-Then we remove rows in the dataset in which windspeed equals zero, and we drop "grid_point_id" and "typhoon_year".
+Then we face some rows in the dataset in which windspeed equals zero and as the final step of this part we remove those rows and we also drop the "grid_point_id" and "typhoon_year" column before we train the model on the input data.

 We estimate the Pearson correlation coefficients of features and plot the correlation matrix.
 We also ignore the sign to provide a measure of their overall importance or contribution to the model which could be useful for feature selection, so we take the absolute value of the coefficients.